womenbuildweb3/30daysofweb3.xyz/curriculum/en/5-creating-your-subgraph/1-setup.md

 title: The Graph Setup
 description: Setup your subgraph on the hosted service.
 optional: false
+tweet: "Create and deploy a subgraph on @graphprotocol with #30DaysofWeb3 @womenbuildweb3 👾"
 ---

 Next we are going to create a subgraph on the hosted service where we can deploy our code.
 Go to [thegraph.com](https://thegraph.com/) and select the Hosted Service in the Products menu dropdown.
 You will need to sign in with your Github account.